algorandfoundation/docs/docs/run-a-node/setup/install.md

 ### Updater script installation overview
 A node installation consists of two folders: the binaries (bin) and the data (data) folders.
 The bin folder can be created anywhere, but Algorand recommends `~/node`.
 This location is referenced later in the documentation.
 Remember to replace this location in the documentation below with the correct location.
 It is assumed that this folder is dedicated to Algorand binaries and is archived before each update.
 Note that nothing is currently deleted, the binaries for Algorand are just overwritten.

-When installing for the first time a `data` directory will need to be specified Algorand recommends using a location under the `node` folder, e.g. `~/node/data`.
+When installing for the first time a `data` directory will need to be specified.
+Algorand recommends using a location under the `node` folder, e.g. `~/node/data`.
 See [Node Artifacts](../../reference/artifacts) reference for a detailed list of all files that are installed.
-An environment variable can be set that points to the data directory and goal will use this location if a specific `data` folder is not specified.
+An environment variable can be set that points to the data directory and goal will use that variable if no `-d` flag is specified.

 Additionally, it is convenient to add `~/node` to `PATH` so `goal` becomes directly executable, instead of having to constantly reference it as `./goal` in the `node` directory.

 ```
 export ALGORAND_DATA="$HOME/node/data"